 Illustrator Tips & Tricks

-Open Illustrator and make a new file at any size you want.
-In this case I will make mine at 900 x 900 px.
+Open Illustrator and make a new file of any size you want.
+In this case, I will make mine at 1200 x 800 px.